resultant-gamedev/GodotSteam/README.md

 To-Do
 -------------
-- Mac version needs additional testing (I do not own a Mac).
 - Add additional functionality, ideally all of the Steamworks API.
 - Rewrite the examples section to fit this new layout.